SoK: Machine Learning for Misinformation Detection: Abstract

 \section{Abstract}

 We examine the disconnect between scholarship and practice in applying machine learning to trust and safety problems, using misinformation detection as a case study.
-We systematize literature on automated detection of misinformation across a corpus of 270 well-cited papers in the field.
+We survey literature on automated detection of misinformation across a corpus of 248 well-cited papers in the field.
 We then examine subsets of papers for data and code availability, design missteps, reproducibility, and generalizability.

-We find significant shortcomings in the literature that call into question claimed performance and practicality.
-Detection tasks are often meaningfully distinct from the challenges that online services actually face.
+Our paper corpus includes published work in security, natural language processing, and computational social science.
+Across these disparate disciplines, we identify common errors in dataset and method design.
+In general, detection tasks are often meaningfully distinct from the challenges that online services actually face.
 Datasets and model evaluation are often non-representative of real-world contexts, and evaluation frequently is not independent of model training.
-Data and code availability is poor.
-Models do not generalize well to out-of-domain data.

-Based on these results, we offer recommendations for evaluating machine learning applications to trust and safety problems.
-Our aim is for future work to avoid the pitfalls that we identify.
+We demonstrate the limitations of current detection methods in a series of three representative replication studies.
+Based on the results of these analyses and our literature survey, we conclude that the current state-of-the-art in fully-automated misinformation detection has limited efficacy in detecting human-generated misinformation.
+We offer recommendations for evaluating applications of machine learning to trust and safety problems and recommend future directions for research.